vongostev/fpdet/README.md

 # fpdet
- Base analytical functions for a few-photon light detection
+ Basic analytical functions for a few-photon light detection